 Massachusetts and Local Linx Extend Wifi Hotspots to Assist COVID-19 Response

-In response to the COVID-19 pandemic, the Massachusetts Broadband Institute at MassTech and Local Linx worked with local internet service providers (ISPs) to offer WiFi indoor and outdoor hotspots to unserved municipalities that lack broadband access.
-This program was established in April 2020 for outdoor hotspots and in November 2020 MBI offered eligible communities the option to add an indoor hotspot free of charge to provide critical connectivity.
-Existing hotspots in towns with last mile projects that were not completed by the end of 2021 were extended up to June 30, 2022.
+In response to the COVID-19 pandemic, the Massachusetts Broadband Institute at MassTech and Local Linx worked with local internet service providers (ISPs) to offer indoor and outdoor WiFi hotspots free of charge to unserved municipalities in western and central Massachusetts that lacked broadband access.
+This program was established in April 2020 for outdoor hotspots and in November 2020 MBI offered eligible communities the option to add an indoor hotspot to provide critical connectivity.
+MBI provided the hotspots until construction on each town’s project was completed.
+The program ended on December 31, 2022.

-These access points build off of the Commonwealth-owned MassBroadband 123 fiber-optic network.
-Each hotspot has been established at one of the community anchor institutions (CAIs) connected to the 1,200 mile fiber network in 2014.
+- These access points built off of the Commonwealth-owned MassBroadband 123 fiber-optic network.
+Each hotspot was established at one of the community anchor institutions (CAIs) connected to the 1,200 mile fiber network in 2014.

-Each of the communities listed below has a temporary 250 Megabit per second (Mbps) wireless hotspot, which allows them to increase wireless broadband access for residents and students impacted by COVID-19 restrictions.
+- Each of the communities listed below had a temporary 250 Megabit per second (Mbps) wireless hotspot, which allowed them to increase wireless broadband access for residents and students impacted by COVID-19 restrictions.

 Our thanks to Local Linx, town leaders and the ISPs – Access Plus, Crocker, Westfield Gas+Electric – for their help launching and maintaining these sites.